Greece seeks lower bank capital target to help plug country's funding gap

 The 4.5 billion euros worth of bonds, due in May this year, were given to support the banks at the height of the financial crisis in 2008-2009.

-National Bank, Piraeus Bank, Eurobank and Alpha Bank control about 90 percent of the country’s banking market and are majority owned by the HFSF bank rescue vehicle.
+National Bank (NBGr.AT), Piraeus Bank (BOPr.AT), Eurobank (EURBr.AT) and Alpha Bank (ACBr.AT) control about 90 percent of the country’s banking market and are majority owned by the HFSF bank rescue vehicle.

 The HFSF, funded by Greece’s EU bailout package, covered 25 billion out of last year’s 28-billion-euro recapitalisation in return for shares in the banks.
 The HFSF has a remaining cushion of 8 to 9 billion euros, seen by the Bank of Greece as sufficient to cover any additional needs.